ctznfive/nebulafm/README.md

 `man nebulafm`

 ## Contributing
-Found a bug?
-Want a Feature?
-Need Help?

 If you'd like to contribute, ask questions or share your opinions, please feel free to open an issue